rigz-lang/rigz/docs/instructions.md

 Apply a unary operation to the value in `from` and save the result in `to`.

 ### Arguments:
+Unary {
     op: UnaryOperation - The unary operation
     from: Register - The register with the source value
     output: Register - the output register
+}

 ## Binary
 Apply a binary operation to the values in lhs and rhs, save the result in output

 ### Arguments:
+Binary {
     op: BinaryOperation - The binary operation to apply
     lhs: Register - The left hand side
     rhs: Register - The right hand side of the binary operation
     output: Register - The output register
+}

 ## Load